beepboop141/parallel_programming_with_cuda_notes/programming with cuda.md

 >#### Environment and Compilation
 First things first-setting up your environment.

 CUDA programs have a .cu extension, and are executed using the nvcc compiler.
-To run a CUDA program, you first need to set up the makefile.
+To run a CUDA program, you first need to set up the Makefile.

 Theoretically-since this course is based on the NTUA course- you can open up your terminal and connect to the Scirouter.
 If you can't, then maybe a quick google search can help you, or a google-colab notebook as to have a GPU available.
 For the purposes of these notes however, this is what we will refer to.